CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

       ```

   -  **odometry.h** - Header file for the odometry class, which handles the calculation and management of the robot's odometry information.
-(TODO)
+(TODO - update the implementation to reflect the recent changes in the controller).

+     The [kinematics_model.hpp](https://github.com/westonrobot/ranger_ros2/blob/master/ranger_base/include/ranger_base/kinematics_model.hpp) was used as a reference.

   -  **speed_limiter.hpp** - Header file for the speedlimiter class, which manages speed limits for the robot to ensure safe operation.